Jason Farrell

-Jason Farrell (born December 31, 1970 in Seattle, Washington) is a former U.S. soccer midfielder who spent four seasons in Major League Soccer, two in the American Professional Soccer League, one in the A-League, three in the National Professional Soccer League and four in the USL First Division.
-He won two outdoor and one indoor championship and currently coaches youth soccer in the Seattle area.
-Farrell is currently the head coach of Ballard FC in USL League Two.
+Jason Farrell (born December 31, 1970) is an American former soccer midfielder and current coach who spent four seasons in Major League Soccer, two in the American Professional Soccer League, one in the A-League, three in the National Professional Soccer League and four in the USL First Division.
+As a player he won two outdoor and one indoor championships.

+As a manager he led Ballard FC to the USL League Two championship in 2023.
+He currently coaches collegiate soccer as an assistant with Seattle University.

 High school and college

-Farrell grew up in Seattle, Washington, attending Shorecrest High School and playing in the Seattle Youth Soccer Association.
+Farrell was born and grew up in Seattle, Washington, attending Shorecrest High School and playing in the Seattle Youth Soccer Association.
 After graduating from Shorecrest in 1989, he attended Skagit Valley College for one year before transferring to the University of Washington for another year.
 While he played soccer at both Skagit and UW, he did not gain significant recognition until transferring to Seattle Pacific University.
 Farrell played two seasons with SPU, graduating in 1992.